This post is all about how to make a delicious and easy Lasagna Soup Recipe.

 On a cutting board, dice the onion and then sauté it in the cooking meat.

-2. When the meat is fully cooked, drain the grease and then add the garlic, oregano, crushed red pepper.
+2. When the meat is fully cooked, drain the grease and then add the 1 tsp minced Garlic, 2 tsp Oregano, 1/2 tsp Crushed red pepper.

-3. Stir the tomato paste into the beef until well blended and the bright paste turns deeper red.
+3. Stir the 2 Tbsp Tomato paste into the beef until well blended and the bright paste turns deeper red.

 4. Bring a pot of water to a boil and cook the pasta according to package directions.
 I used elbow pasta for this recipe because my kidos love this variety!
 The original recipe called for a traditional lasagna pasta, but ALDI did not stock that one and this pasta was perfect!
 If you want to use lasagna pasta, just break up the large strips into smaller bits before you boil it.